iiivanpopov/board-manager/README.md

 ### 2. Configure Your Data

-Modify the data in `backend/src/data` according to your requirements.
+Modify the data in `backend/data` according to your requirements.

 ### 3. Set Up Environment Variables

-Create and configure `.env` files in the appropriate directories:
+Create and configure `.env` file in the root directory.

-- For the backend: backend/.env
-- For the frontend: frontend/.env

-Ensure all necessary environment variables are set correctly.

 ### 4. Build the Project with Docker Compose